-Based on the historical evidence collected, analyze the relations between main agent groups, key drivers and underlying causes and explain the sequence of events that typically has led and most likely will lead to deforestation.
-Consult local experts, literature, and other sources of information, as necessary.
+The analysis of Sections 5.2.1 to 5.2.3 above must be used to determine the most plausible baseline scenario.
+Based on the historical evidence collected, the project must determine the relationships between main agent groups, key drivers and underlying causes and explain the sequence of events that typically has led and most likely will lead to deforestation.